Read Aquinas’ Five Ways with voice, context, and method in the same frame.

 Rigorous formulations of Aquinas’ Five Ways

-Keep The Argument from Motion (First Way) distinct from The Argument from Causation (Second Way): Aquinas’ Five Ways becomes thinner when the page blurs the working parts of an ordered universe in which reason can track being, goodness, causation, and law without treating revelation as an excuse to stop thinking into one reverent summary.
+Keep Act and potency distinct from Natural law: Aquinas’ Five Ways becomes thinner when the page blurs the working parts of an ordered universe in which reason can track being, goodness, causation, and law without treating revelation as an excuse to stop thinking into one reverent summary.

 Read Aquinas’ Five Ways inside medieval scholastic philosophy, where Aristotelian metaphysics, Christian theology, and legal reasoning are forced into sustained conversation, then ask what the method still forces later readers to notice.
 Scholastic disputation: he stages objections, counters them, distinguishes the issue, and only then gives the reply meant to hold the parts together.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.